-- CODE OF THE PROJECT: J7-9404 (C)
+- PROJECT CODE: J7-9404 (C)

-- FTE: 1,4 FTE InnoRenew CoE
+- FTE: 0.47 FTE for InnoRenew CoE in 2020

-- FINANCED: Slovenian Research Agency (ARRS)
+- FINANCING: Slovenian Research Agency (ARRS)

+The project aims to a holistic approach in the care for bronze cultural heritage objects.
+The progress beyond the state-of-the-art will therefore bring original results in scientific as well as social aspects, such as advanced and effective monitoring systems, new databases, correlations of corrosion development in the changing climate, effective and tailored protection systems for outdoor bronze objects, advanced ICT tools, and new social mechanisms in order to include society in the care of cultural heritage.
 Each of these results will impact the development of science.
-For example, new databases that will be generated within the project will further be useful in different scientific fields, such as Material science, Corrosion science, Conservation science, Heritage science, Analytical Chemistry, Environmental science, ICT science, etc. The new protective systems will greatly influence the development of restoration/conservation and preventive conservation scientific fields, as they will be tailored according to the composition of the objects, including the presence of patinas, as well as to their exposure in the specific polluted environment.
-The proposed tailored protection systems for outdoor bronze objects against environmental factors in different climatic conditions is not described in neither scientific nor technical literature, what increase the importance and the novelty of the results of the project.
+The new protective systems will greatly influence the development of restoration/conservation and preventive conservation scientific fields, as they will be tailored according to the composition of the objects, including the presence of patinas, as well as to their exposure in the specific polluted environment.
+The proposed tailored protection systems for outdoor bronze objects against environmental factors in different climatic conditions is not described in either scientific nor technical literature, which increases the importance and novelty of the results of the project.
 The results will be patentable and publishable in scientific high-impact journals.
-Furthermore, the new guidelines for the use of the developed protection coatings will influence conservation/restoration, conservation science and preventive conservation fields.
-All these will fundamentally influence the development of the Technical Art History field.
+Furthermore, the new guidelines for the use of the developed protection coatings will influence conservation/restoration, conservation science, and preventive conservation fields.
+All these will fundamentally influence the development of the technical art history field.